skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 EasierRidersDungeonPackSSE.esp |
 Sepolcri.esp |

-Load all plugins in xEdit with argument -pseudoESL (without this param there will be too many plugins to load).
-You can quickly find the plugins using the bottom name filter, and also sort plugins by name.
+Launch xEdit from MO2 and load all plugins.
+You can quickly find the plugins to edit below using the search filter bar at the bottom of the left side of the xEdit window, and/or also sort plugins by name.

 |--
 Plugin | Instructions |